-I hope, once you've seen this webinar, that you will all see why the first club's reasoning for not doing an audit was faulty.
-It was because their checks would not have verified all the different aspects of their accounting.
-Our goal in giving you a way to do a comprehensive club audit is so you can avoid the mistakes the second club had to learn the hard way.
+I hope, once you've seen this webinar, that you will all see why the first club's reason for not doing an audit was faulty.
+Their monthly checks would have missed some important aspects of their accounting.
+By doing a comprehensive club audit you can avoid the mistakes the second club made.
+They learned the hard way.
 And, you know what?

-People who are members of investment clubs often are people who like to learn new things.
-In my experience, members have enjoyed participating in the audit process because they learn new things about their investment club accounting.
+People who are members of investment clubs are people who like to learn.
+In our experience, members enjoy participating in the audit process because they learn new things about their investment club accounting.